aaduggan/open-space-game-sandbox/Documentation/ENVIRONMENT.WIN10.md

 ![alt text](./Images/Documentation/ENVIRONMENT.WIN10/environment.tort.wizardend.png)

-Before you click "Finish" make sure that the check box for "Run first start wizard" is selected like in the image above.
-Then click finish to start the First Start Wizard.
+Before you click "Finish" make sure that the check box for "Run first start wizard" is selected, like in the image above, then click finish.

 You will again select the default options until you get to where it asks you for the path to the git installation:

 ![alt text](./Images/Documentation/ENVIRONMENT.WIN10/environment.tort.gitpath.png)

-At this point we can go no further with TortoiseGit so we'll move the window for it off to the side and start the next installation.
+At this point we can go no further with TortoiseGit, so we'll move the window for it off to the side, and start the next installation.

 ### Git<a id="install-git"></a>
-Next you will install Git and, like before, we will allow it to use the default options, though we will want to make sure that it installs to the location showing on the TortoiseGit Wizard screen (the default).
-Continue with the defaults until it asks us for how we want to use the console:
+Next you will install Git and, like before, we will allow it to use the default options.
+You also will want to make sure that it installs to the location showing on the TortoiseGit Wizard screen (the default).
+Continue with the defaults until it asks you about the console:

 ![alt text](./Images/Documentation/ENVIRONMENT.WIN10/environment.gitbash.png)

-where you will choose to use Git BASH only and not the windows command prompt.
-Next it will ask you what method to use for authentication and we will use plink provided by TortoiseGit:
+where you will choose to use "Git Bash" only and not the windows command prompt.
+Next it will ask you what method to use for authentication and we will use Plink provided by TortoiseGit:

 ![alt text](./Images/Documentation/ENVIRONMENT.WIN10/environment.git.plink.png)